 Metric names are stripped from the resulting rollups.
 Add keep_metric_names modifier in order to keep metric names.

-See also count_over_time.
+See also count_over_time and count_eq_over_time.

 count_over_time(series_selector[d]) is a rollup function, which calculates the number of raw samples on the given lookbehind window d per each time series returned from the given series_selector.